Updated: Aug 2, 2024

 • Finding reading pleasurable as a leisure activity.

 Now, all this is great, but the truth is that proper reading comprehension is difficult.
-However, the good news is that it can be improved, just like any other skill.
-Read on to find out how.
+However, the good news is that it can be improved, just like any other skill through practice.
+Read on to find out more specific methods to up your reading game.

 How to improve reading comprehension